WWJ-TV: Signing on with a local focus

-In the area of news, WGPR-TV's promise lured Jerry Blocker away from WWJ-TV (channel 4), the city's NBC affiliate, where he became Detroit's first Black newsman in 1967.
+The promise of WGPR-TV's news department lured Jerry Blocker away from WWJ-TV (channel 4), the city's NBC affiliate, where he had become Detroit's first Black newsman in 1967.
 Big City News initially aired twice a day, intending to cover topics that the three network-affiliated TV newsrooms in town did not.
-Big City News targeted Detroit's urban population and eschewed the suburban audience, which was more interested in crime reporting that disproportionately covered Blacks: Blocker explained that "there are many stories, both negative and positive, that are not being told, and that's what we're trying to get into".
-Emphasis was given on positive stories about the Black community, social advocacy issues and community events.
+Big City News targeted Detroit's urban population and eschewed the suburban audience that was more interested in crime reporting that disproportionately covered Blacks: Blocker explained that "there are many stories, both negative and positive, that are not being told, and that's what we're trying to get into".
+Emphasis was given to positive stories about the Black community, social advocacy issues and community events.
 Sharon Crews was the station's first weather presenter, while Amyre Makupson (née Porter), later the host of WKBD-TV's 10 p.m. newscast, got her start at WGPR-TV's news department.
 Previously working in public relations, Makupson was laid off when the noon newscast she anchored was cancelled after 30 days due to lack of money, but she volunteered at the station for the next 18 months, later explaining, "you don't walk into a door without a tape... you have to get a tape from somewhere."
 Employees often fell into their jobs in similar ways: Ken Bryant Jr., later a producer for WKBD/WWJ-TV, had been hired as a cameraman but wound up becoming the director of the first edition of Big City News.
 The mere existence of a news department at WGPR-TV was credited with increasing the number of Black writers, anchors, and sources at the network-affiliated stations.
-One area of Big City News was technically innovative: it was the first television news operation in Detroit to utilize videotape for news-gathering purposes, eschewing film entirely.
+Big City News was also the first television news operation in Detroit to use videotape for news-gathering purposes, eschewing film entirely.

 Financial and technical challenges

-Amyre Makupson's situation was not unique, as the station's early months were very rough.
-Technical failures were common; broadcast hours were cut back; and programming plans were curtailed after just one month when Banks felt the station was losing too much money.
+The station's early months were very rough: technical failures were common; broadcast hours were cut back; and much of the programming plans were curtailed after just one month when Banks felt the station was losing too much money.
 Hopes of WGPR-TV making an immediate ratings impact by luring existing Black viewers from the other channels in the market—five licensed to Detroit proper and two in Windsor, Ontario—failed to materialize.
 Commercials, particularly from the national clients that had made pledges to WGPR-TV, either failed to play correctly or would not play at all due to poor equipment; General Motors in particular withdrew their advertising but allowed the station to keep the money.
 Banks's daughter, station vice president Tenicia Gregory, left a job as a college instructor to help run the station and never left, despite the early struggles.
-Gregory later said, "television turned out to be more than any of us thought... at the end of (1975), it was obvious that I couldn't walk away from it.
+Gregory later said, "television turned out to be more than any of us thought... at the end of [1975], it was obvious that I couldn't walk away from it.
 It was impossible."